 Innovation is a buzzword in the corporate world today.
 If you aren’t on board with collaborating to form ground-breaking ideas, you won’t stay ahead in the fast-paced digital age.

 Successful innovation management derives from a mindset that welcomes new ideas and allows for a certain amount of risk.
-How much risk will depend on what your company is able to accept at any given time.
+How much risk will depend on what your company is able to accept at any given time?

-Corporate accelerators are programs requiring young organizations to apply their own technologies to collaborations with the established company.
+Corporate accelerators are programs requiring young organizations to apply their own technologies to collaborations with an established company.
 Only 60% of innovation leaders reported plans to use them, illustrating yet more signs of risk aversion.

 How will organizations innovate in a risk-aversion corporate culture?
 Here are five ways to help your staff take smarter risks and increase innovation management.

 1. Cultivate an Innovative Culture

 The right words will encourage the right culture.
 What you say will create a mindset that employees will use to determine what is and isn’t acceptable.
 Terminology such as “scouting” and “experiment” is centered around a more open attitude regarding risk.
 Avoid words like “successful” and “unsuccessful” which can be interpreted as self-fulfilling.

 Keeping your experiments small invokes a more innovative mindset with a higher tolerance to risk.
 The same is true for creating smaller teams.
 This keeps the experiments centered around the business and leaves more room for idea-sharing.

 Projects are funded in phases.
 Some are expensive while others are less costly.
 Each is risky in its own way, but the larger ones will carry more risk.